Helium Recovery Facility – Detailed Design & Construction Support

 Our client partnered with us on the first phase of this project which included initial scoping, preliminary design, and the generation an AACE Class III cost estimate to obtain project sanction.
 The helium facility is designed for 20 MMSCFD of throughput and 160 MSCFD of helium sales.
 Journey provided multidiscipline engineering and procurement services as well as construction, commissioning, and start-up support throughout the detailed design, construction, and start-up phases.
 This plant makes use of proprietary membrane technology to purify a gas stream up to 99.999% helium as a saleable product.

-Western Canada’s Largest Helium Extraction Facility –
+Canada’s Largest Helium Extraction Facility –

 Designed and Built in Western Canada